LeifMessinger/VideoAccelerometerSync/README.md

 ### Considering Log

 Taking the log of the both signal values further helps the alignment of the signals due to scaling them down similarly.
+However, this at the potential cost of "leveling" the cross-correlation.
+In other words, other values in the cross-correlation graph that originally were further from the maximum point may draw closer.
+It is unclear at the time of this project being finished as to whether the log scaling was more beneficial overall.